Photo credit: Accounting and Business

 Food Safety and Bacterial Pathogens

 Foodborne pathogens pose a heavy burden on public health and the food industry globally.
-However, it remains challenging to efficiently control foodborne pathogens in the agricultural and food systems.
+However, it remains challenging to efficiently control them in the agricultural and food systems.
 We tackle this challenge by integrating environmental surveillance, whole genome sequencing, microbial ecology, and population genomics approaches.
-We monitor foodborne bacterial pathogens (chiefly Listeria monocytogenes and Salmonella) in diverse environments and identify genetic and environmental factors contributing to their transmission and adaptation.
-We further develop ecological-informed tools for foodborne diseases control and outbreak investigation.
+We monitor foodborne pathogens (chiefly Listeria monocytogenes, Salmonella, and pathogenic Escherichia coli) in diverse environments and identify genetic and environmental factors contributing to their distribution, adaptation, and transmission.
+We also develop ecological-informed tools for foodborne diseases control and outbreak investigation.

 Photo credit: MIT News